US to limit Chinese firms, battery parts from winning EV tax credits

 Treasury said to allow compliant vehicles to qualify until the rules are finalized, it will have an expedited compliance method for automakers with clean supply chains.

-(Reporting by David Shepardson and David Lawder in Washington; Editing by Chizu Nomiyama)
+(Reporting by David Shepardson and David Lawder in Washington; Editing by Chizu Nomiyama, Kirsten Donovan)

 ((David.Shepardson@thomsonreuters.com; 2028988324;))